1:3 Other Ways to Make the Sausage

 Anyone they wish to share this transaction with can receive the transaction.

 No universal copy needs to exist where everyone on the network agrees that the transaction happened.
+Whether hashes proving the transaction exists to all ledgers should be in the architecture will be explored in chapter 5.

 At a high level, we have established three possible ways distributed ledgers can reach consensus: